chriscollier96/open-banking-cookbook/README.md

 ## PingFederate Open Banking Request Object Claims Extractor Adapter

 This is an example PingFederate custom adapter required to support extraction of the openbanking_intent_id from OIDC/OAuth request objects, created by TPPs, for use in the policy tree

+## Chris to create a new branch for OpenID Foundation conformance suite v 3.0.1